lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 - Change the username parameter of the Query Workbench to _user1_.
 - Run the query _id:doc*_ and verify that both _doc1_ and _doc2_ are retrieved because _doc2_ is permitted to _group2_ which includes _user1_ and _doc1_ is permitted to _group1_ which also includes _user1_.

+Test which documents _user3_ have access to:
+- Change the username parameter of the Query Workbench to _user3_.
+- Run the query _id:doc*_ and verify that only _doc3_ is retrieved because _doc3_ is permitted only to _group3_ which includes only _user3_.

 ## Multiple Shard Collections
 One way to test the GST sample connector with multiple shards is to split the collection before running the connector.